brian-watkins/great-expectations/README.md

 There are two guiding principles behind the design of Great Expectations:

-1. Descriptions should be as determinate.
+1. Descriptions should be determinate.

 Consider a numeric value.
 One might be tempted to describe it by asserting that it is `not 7` or `less than 8`.
 While this narrows down the possibilities, it still